-- Clothing that wicks away sweat (synthetics and wool are good choices; cotton is a poor choice). - A few light layers work better than one or two thick layers. - Keep extremities warm: head, hands, feet.
-These can never be too warm in winter/early spring! - On cold or cool days, shoe covers, full-finger gloves and a head cover are in order.
+- Clothing that wicks away sweat (synthetics and wool are good choices; cotton is a poor choice). - A few light layers work better than one or two thick layers. - Arm warmers, and knee warmers are a good idea for in-between weather in the spring and fall.
+They can be folded up easily and stuffed in a pocket if the weather warms up during the ride.

-- Don't underestimate how cold your fingers and toes can get.
-For cold weather rides, you want full finger gloves that are well insulated, with a "windstopper" type fabric. - On very cold days, you may even want to use liner gloves, or thin fleece gloves underneath your full finger gloves.
-Similarly, thin liner socks are a good idea underneath your heavier socks on cold days. - A balaclava is another good idea.
-As are "buffs" or other headgear that can keep your face, neck and ears covered. - Arm warmers, and knee warmers are a good idea for in-between weather in the spring and fall.
-They can be folded up easily and stuffed in a pocket if the weather warms up during the ride. - Bright colors help you be seen, and being seen is safer.
+- Bright colors help you be seen, and being seen is safer.
 Forget fashionable black, except for shorts. - Cycling shoes are stiff in the forefoot, and more comfortable for longer rides.
-Sneakers are a poor choice, because they are too flexible in forefoot. - Always ride with eye protection, such as sunglasses or cycling-specific glasses These protect your eyes from glare, dust, pebbles that shoot up, and insects that fly into you. - Trial and error.
+Sneakers are a poor choice, because they are too flexible in the forefoot. - Always ride with eye protection, such as sunglasses or cycling-specific glasses These protect your eyes from glare, dust, pebbles that shoot up, and insects that fly into you. - Trial and error.
 Everyone is different.
 Find what works best for you, especially with varying weather. - Practice good hygiene!
 Wash your clothing, especially shorts/tights, after each use.
-There are sportsspecific detergents that remove bacteria/odor from technical fabrics
+There are sportsspecific detergents that remove bacteria/odor from technical fabrics.